vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-18-ielts-academic-writing-overview.md

   * Lexical Resources.
   * Grammar.

+In the upcoming posts of our Writing series, we will delve into the techniques and strategies for crafting high-scoring responses to both Task 1 and Task 2 of the IELTS Academic Writing Test.
+Our goal is to provide you with the tools and knowledge you need to achieve a Band 7.0 or higher on this challenging exam.
+Stay tuned for more!

 # Vietnamese version
 Bài kiểm tra Viết Học Thuật (Academic Writing) của kì thi IELTS được thiết kế để đánh giá kỹ năng viết Tiếng Anh của bạn trên phương thức học thuật (Academic English), bao gồm cách bạn: